-Measure set by government for natural range barriers Regulation FPPR Section 18 For the purpose of FRPA Section 48 [range barriers], a person who prepares a forest stewardship plan must specify measures to mitigate the effect of removing or rendering ineffective natural range barriers.
-Measures No measures have been developed as there is no range tenure overlap with FDU 1 and FDU 2.
+Measure set by go Measure set by government for natural range barriers Regulation FPPR Section 18 Measures For the purpose of FRPA Section 48 [range barriers] , a person who prepares a forest stewardship plan must specify measures to mitigate the effect of removing or rendering ineffective natural range barriers.
+No measures have and FDU 2. e been developed as there is no range tenure overlap with FDU 1